YevaAlessa/YevaAlessa/README.md

 - 👋 Hi, I’m @YevaAlessa
-- 👀 I’m interested in solving problems with software engineering
+- 👀 I’m interested in business optimization processes
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently an ecommerce manager
 - 💞️ I’m looking to collaborate on any project to help sharpen my skills
 - 📫 Connect with me on linkedin Yeva Alessa
 - 😎